livecode/livecode/docs/contributing_to_docs.md

 >*Note:* Please ensure the pull request has the correct base branch and comparison branch.
-The base fork should be `livecode/livecode`, with base branch `community-docs`, and the head fork should be `<your user name>/livecode` with compare branch something like `patch-1` (unless you have renamed it).
+The base fork should be `livecode/livecode`, with base branch `develop`, and the head fork should be `<your user name>/livecode` with compare branch something like `patch-1` (unless you have renamed it).